 The client had been to a conference where she had seen one of the speakers wearing a simple dress with a shiny buckle that said, Prada.
 She thought the woman looked very classy and went home to see if she could find the dress.
 It was expensive – $825!
 Also, it was a style of dress that she never pictured herself in before.
 So she left it.

 A year went by, and she happened to be back at Neiman Marcus and saw the exact dress on the sale rack.
 She went in and tried it on.
 It fit perfectly, and she felt beautiful in it because the fabric was gorgeous and it was so well made.

 Done.
 She was going to go for it!

 It was still a lot more money than she would have ever spent on a single dress, but she thought of all the ways she could wear it and all the events she could wear it to.
 Still feeling guilty, she bought it anyway.

 This is normal by the way.
 If you are not used to buying top quality clothes paying big bucks for an item can be a hard pill to swallow.
 You will have buyer’s remorse for a while, so just expect it.
 You should remember, though, that if you have picked something classic and simple, a piece that you feel like a million bucks in and know that you can wear it a lot, you will be glad that in the end you went for it.

 This client has worn her dress a few times already and has no regrets.
 She feels it was totally worth the splurge!

-Of course you can apply this same ideas to a designer item at a consignment shop or an outift on e-bay at a fraction of the original cost, but it will take some extra time and effort.
+Of course, you can apply this same idea to a designer item at a consignment shop or an outfit on e-bay at a fraction of the original cost, but it will take some extra time and effort.